 Rhinoplasty, or a nose job, is one of the most commonly performed procedures by a facial plastic surgeon.
-With prior training as an ear, nose and throat surgeon, I have spent thousands of hours learning about every aspect of the nose.
+With prior training as an ear, nose, and throat surgeon, Dr. Patel has spent thousands of hours learning about every aspect of the nose.

-Patients are typically interested in rhinoplasty to change the overall shape of their nose.
-Whether this is a reduction, rotation or narrowing of the width, understanding the function of the nose in addition to the architecture is very important.
+Patients are typically interested in rhinoplasty to change the overall shape of their noses.
+Whether this is a reduction, rotation, or narrowing of the width, understanding the function of the nose in addition to the architecture is very important.

 What happens during the rhinoplasty consultation?

 The nationwide average price of rhinoplasty is $7500.
-I wrote a detailed blog post about everything you need to know about cost and a nose job.
-You can read that post: here.
+I wrote a detailed blog post about everything you need to know about the cost of a nose job.

 - Removing a hump on your nose